tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 Currently have 3 threads.
 ```

-It seems it does!
+It seems it does.

 Does this mean that every time we use one of our proxy
-methods we are creating new threads?
+methods we are going to have extraneous threads that stick around?

 ```markup
 > await